simveit/simveit.github.io/_posts/2024-04-07-attention.md

 One more important point is the possibility of parallelizing to leverage multiple chips.
 In case of attention it turns out that parallelizing is not difficult to reason about.

 -   We have `BATCH` dimension.
-Each batch is processed idepently, so we can always parallelize along this dimension.
+Each batch is processed independently, so we can always parallelize along this dimension.

 - We have `HEADS` dimension.
 By definition each head is independent from the other heads so we can parallelize as well.